7mudit14-svg/IMC-2025/README.md

 An **optical flow sensor** was therefore tested for position stabilization.

 Optical flow estimates relative motion by observing the movement of visual features on the ground.
-This information can be used by the drone's flight-control system to reduce horizontal drift, particularly where GPS positioning is unavailable.
+This information can be used by the drone's flight-control system to reduce horizontal drift, particularly for position hold, where GPS positioning is unavailable.

 ### Demonstration